 After an hour of hardening the screw to its housing, the screw is close to impossible to unscrew at either end!
 But the thief is screwed -- unless they want to take a long time to hacksaw it off or wire-cut it off.
 In that case, they'll walk off with a 2 inch stubby Spinner, practically speaking too difficult to reuse and not worth reselling.

-Made from one molded piece of UV-resistant, EPDM rubber, we feel our Safety Spinner base is perhaps the simplest way to attach something supported by a post to different sized tubing.
+Made from one molded piece of UV-resistant rubber, we feel our Safety Spinner base, basically a U-clamp, is perhaps the simplest way to attach anything supported by a post to most any gauge tubing or tubular object.

-As a testament to the saying that some of the best ideas are simple ideas and the fact that it’s first use was for making people safer is the fact that it was granted a fast-track U.S. utility patent, # 7278616.
-Licensing and customization are open to discussion but infringement will be prosecuted.
+As the saying goes - Some of the best ideas are simple ideas.
+Our extremely simple base and the fact that it was granted a strong utility patent, # 7278616, is a testament to that.
+Licensing and/or customization are open to discussion.
+Infringement though will be prosecuted.

 We would be remiss to not remind folks that helmets are very important for safety.
 So along with Safety Spinners and maybe even one or two on top on the helmet ...